WEHI-SODA-Hub/sp_celltype_train/README.md

   --classifier			Classifier to train.
 Can be XGBoost or XGBoost-gpu.
 ```

+If you wish to use the GPU-accelerated version on WEHI's HPC, run the pipeline with the additional
+flag `-profile wehi_gpu`.

 If you feel comfortable with the command line, you can run the preprocessing Python script directly.
 However, the script does not run combinations of parameters in parallel, just a single combination.